 Philip Taaffe was born in Elizabeth, New Jersey in 1955, and studied at the Cooper Union in New York.
 His first solo exhibition was in New York in 1982.
-He has traveled widely in the Middle East, India, South America, and Morocco, and living and working in Naples from 1988-91.
+Taaffe has traveled widely in the Middle East, India, South America, and Morocco.
+He has also lived and worked in Naples from 1988-91.
 He has been included in numerous museum exhibitions, including the Carnegie International, two Sydney Biennials, and three Whitney Biennials.
-In 1990 his work was the subject of an extensive critical study in Parkett no. 26 (Zurich & New York).
-His work is in numerous public collections, including the Museum of Modern Art, New York; the Philadelphia Museum of Art; the Whitney Museum of American Art; the Solomon R. Guggenheim Museum; and the Reina Sofia, Madrid.
-Retrospective surveys include the IVAM Museum, Valencia in 2000; the Galleria Civica of Trento, Italy in 2001; and the Kunstmuseum Wolfsburg in 2008.
-Philip Taaffe presently works and lives in New York City and West Cornwall, Connecticut.
+Taaffe’s work is in numerous public collections, including the Museum of Modern Art, New York; Philadelphia Museum of Art; Whitney Museum of American Art, New York; and Museo Nacional Centro de Arte Reina Sofía, Madrid.